bmaeser/django-sysadmin/README.rst

 for virtual_mailbox_domains, virtual_mailbox_maps and virtual_alias_maps you need your postfix to be configured to use your prefered database. on ubuntu the necessary packages are:

+WARNING: all passwords for sasl2 authentication are stored in PLAINTEXT.

 for mysql support ::

     $ apt-get install postfix-mysql